gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Privacy Padding of SCTP Packets

-To reduce the potential information leakage from packet size variations one may select to padd the SCTP Packets to uniform packet sizes.
+To reduce the potential information leakage from packet size variations one may select to pad the SCTP Packets to uniform packet sizes.
 This size may be either the maximum used, or in block sized increments.
 However, the padding needs to be done inside of the encryption envelope.

-Both SCTP and DTLS contains mechanisms to padd SCTP payloads, and DTLS records respectively.
-If padding of SCTP packets are desired to hide actual message sizes it RECOMMEDED to use the SCTP Padding Chunck
+Both SCTP and DTLS contains mechanisms to pad SCTP payloads, and DTLS records respectively.
+If padding of SCTP packets are desired to hide actual message sizes it RECOMMEDED to use the SCTP Padding Chunk
 {{RFC4820}} to generate a consistent SCTP payload size.
 Support of this chunk is only required on the sender side, any SCTP receiver will safely ignore the PAD Chunk.
 However, if the PAD chunk is not